cshasha/superscan/README.md

 ## Cell Annotation

 Superscan is run directly from the command line.
-It can read data in either anndata (.h5ad) or csv format (where the csv is a counts matrix, with genes as columns).
+It can read data in either anndata (.h5ad) or csv format (where the csv contains a counts matrix, with genes as columns).
 Gene names must be gene symbols (not ENSEMBL IDs), and raw counts (not normalized) should be provided.

 ```
 usage: python superscan.py [-h] --dataset DATASET [--out OUT]